-Miller has been instrumental in NBC Sports Group’s acquisition of some of the world’s top sports properties, helping solidify multi-year agreements for Formula One, the world’s most popular open-wheel racing series, NASCAR, America’s top Motorsports Franchise and the Premier League, the preeminent soccer league in the world.
+Miller, who is credited for creating the NHL Winter Classic – an event that The New York Times said “has stolen New Year’s Day” – has been with NBC for more than four decades.
+Miller has been instrumental in NBC Sports Group’s acquisition of some of the world’s top sports properties, most recently leading the team that reacquired the USGA; helping solidify multi-year agreements for Formula One, the world’s most popular open-wheel racing series; NASCAR, America’s top motorsports franchise; and the Premier League, the preeminent soccer league in the world.

 Miller served as Vice President, Program Planning and Development, NBC Sports, starting in 1988.
 He was previously an account executive in the NBC Sports & Olympics Sales department.
 He has been with NBC since October 1978, beginning his career as an account executive at WRC-TV, the NBC television station in Washington, D.C.